EnigmaCurry/d.rymcg.tech/backup-volume/README.md

 ## Prepare an S3 bucket offsite

-You may use your own [minio](../minio) service, or any third party provider (AWS, DigitalOcean, Wasabi, etc.) You need the following
+You may use your own [minio](../minio) service (preferably installed on a separate server), or any third party offsite provider (AWS, DigitalOcean, Wasabi, etc.) You will need the following information:
-information:

  * S3 Endpoint domain. e.g., `s3.example.com`.
  * S3 bucket name. e.g., `test`